Configuring Open WebUI for AI Interaction

 1 Introduction #

-This topic explains what Open WebUI is and describes basics of its user interface.
+This document provides an overview of Open WebUI and its user interface.

 1.1 What is Open WebUI? #